robertsolorzano/robertsolorzano/README.md

 - **Environment**: Arch Linux running on KDE for dev and daily use; Kali Linux for cybersecurity exploration

 ### 🎸 Hobbies
-Aside from coding, I have a passion for music production and playing various intruments
+Aside from coding, I have a passion for music production and playing various instruments

 ### 📬 Connect
 Interested in tech discussions or potential collaborations?
 Message me at `robertsolorzano510@gmail.com`